Morphou: History

 Between 1907 and 1948, Morphou was one of the prominent stations of the Cyprus Government Railway.

 In the wake of the intercommunal violence called "Bloody Christmas", the majority of the Turkish Cypriot population fled the town in January 1964, though one-third remained.
 As a result of the Turkish invasion of Cyprus in 1974, all of the Greek Cypriots of Morphou fled to the south of the island, and Morphou was inhabited by displaced Turkish Cypriots from the south.
 These people hailed from various villages in the Paphos district and the town of Paphos, though there were some who came from Limassol and the villages around it.
 This turned Morphou into a refugee town.

 The agriculture in Morphou is expected to be boosted via the increase in irrigated farming by the help of the water pipe-line from Turkey.

 Population

 Before 1974, Morphou was an almost entirely Greek Cypriot community.
 According to the 1960 population census it was inhabited by 6480 Greek Cypriots, 123 Turkish Cypriots and 32 Maronites.

 The population of Morphou increased slightly from 2006 to 2011.
 In 2019, State Planning Organization of Northern Cyprus recorded a population of 24,070 for Morphou.

 Mahalle

 İsmet Paşa, Lala Mustafa Paşa and Piyale Paşa are quarters (mahalle) of Morphou.

 Education

-In 2005, a Turkish state university, Middle East Technical University, opened its Northern Cyprus campus in Morphou, after the invitation of the Turkish and Turkish-Cypriot governments in 2000.
+In 2005, a Turkish state university, Middle East Technical University, opened its Northern Cyprus campus near Morphou, after the invitation of the Turkish and Turkish-Cypriot governments in 2000.

-In 2016, another university called Cyprus Health and Social Sciences University was established as a private university in the center of Morphou (Güzelyurt) City.
+In 2016, another university called Cyprus Health and Social Sciences University was established as a private university in Morphou.